colah/ByronTrialNotes/day4.md

 (Lunch)

 * Waveguide:
-  * The Council has suggested that the blog was concealed nefariously.
+  * The Counsel has suggested that the blog was concealed nefariously.
      * He's citing the bog, he just doesn't realize it.
 The blog is the only source of information.
   * Judge: The picture came from the blog, not Flickr
   * He simply makes a mistake with the blog.
 His desk was probably as cluttered as my desk.